 Heritage at Risk is an Official Statistic

-In April 2009 Historic England was designated by Government as a provider of Official Statistics.
-The Heritage at Risk statistics produced by Historic England are defined as official statistics.
+In April 2009 Historic England was designated by Government as a provider of official statistics.
+The Heritage at Risk (HAR) statistics produced by Historic England are defined as official statistics.

-As a designated provider of Official Statistics we follow the regulations set out in the Code of Practice for Official Statistics Edition 2.0, published by the Office for Statistics Regulation and UK Statistics Authority in February 2018, when producing, analysing and disseminating these statistics.
+As a designated provider of official statistics we follow the regulations set out in the Code of Practice for Statistics - Ensuring official statistics serve the public, published by the Office for Statistics Regulation and UK Statistics Authority, when producing and disseminating these statistics.

 Heritage at Risk statistics for 2023 were released on 24 August 2023.

-- Access to the data before the publication date was limited to those with direct involvement in the production and analysis of HAR statistics.
+Access to the data before the publication date within Historic England was limited to those colleagues with direct involvement in the production of the HAR statistics.

-The following staff members at Historic England and the Department for Culture Media and Sport (DCMS) were given access to the HAR data 24 hours prior to release:
+In addition, the following staff members at Historic England and the Department for Culture Media and Sport (DCMS) were given access to the HAR data 24 hours prior to release:

 - Duncan Wilson (Chief Executive)